 Use the Recurring payments (Amortization) calculation and Irregular payments.
 You will then be able to build your schedule.
 Simple or compound interest could be used.
 In this example, simple interest is used (Advanced icon).

-The judgment is pronounced on October 15, 2004.
-You must add each payment in the table (initially empty – “Period of Payments” being “Irregular”) to calculate the balance due and interest in the Results screen.
+You must add each payment in the table (initially empty – “Period of Payments” being “Irregular”) to calculate the balance due and interest in the Results window.
+The judgment is pronounced on May 15, 2025, so a line is added on this date providing the balance on judgment date.

 The judge may also decide to award various amounts at certain moments in time.
 In this case, insert negative amounts in the “Payment” column.